eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 the performance of your query.

 This feature is currently released as an experimental feature, which means that it may change, be moved or even removed in the future.
-Explaining queries only works if you are using one of the built in stores directly in your Java code.
+Explaining queries currently only works if you are using one of the built in stores directly in your Java code.
 If you are connecting to a remote RDF4J Server, using the Workbench or connecting to a third party database then you will get an
 UnsupportedException.